CHRISTOPHER PENNOCK

 The Christopher Pennock Genealogy lists a different daughter, Anne who died single in the 1690's.
 We don't know whether this is "Mary" or another daughter.
 We have no information on the other 2 children claimed in the article.

 George Collet, Mary's father was one of the original Penn Grant purchasers.
 When Christopher went to Pennsylvania in 1683 perhaps it was to lay claim to the land.
 According to the account written above, Mary and her children went to Pennsylvania in 1687.
 Paul Rodebaugh, historian, in a news article in the Kennett Paper, gave a slightly different account.
 I don't know his source.
 He states that the family went to Philadelphia in 1684 but returned to Ireland in 1686.
-Mary was either very unhappy there or there were problems with the marriage because she returned to Ireland with her family and raised them in Ireland.
-Perhaps she was concerned about their education in a very new frontier town.
+Mary was either very unhappy there or there were problems with the marriage because she returned to Ireland with her children and raised them in Ireland.

 In 1701 Joseph set out to claim his land inheritance from his grandfather but was captured by a French war ship.
 He was a prisoner of war in France for nearly a year.
 Finally in 1702 he settle in Philadelphia to a long very respected life.